-Tampa Electric does not object to continuing NO. A. to furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe it is clearly in the best interests later, of the ratepayers and the company for this Commission to continue treat certain of this information to submitted 25 "Specified Confidential."
+Tampa Electric does not object to continuing 1 No. 10 Α. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
+I will describe However, 25 4 clearly in the best interests of the it is later, 5 ratepayers and the company for this Commission to continue 6 information certain of this submitted 25 to treat 7 "Specified Confidential."
+8

-Q. What portion of the report should be confidential?
+10 Q. What portion of the report should be confidential?

 The cost of water transportation of coal which is billed 12 Α. to the regulated company by an affiliated company should 13 be treated as confidential.
-Tampa Electric formed a water 14 15 transportation system for the transport of coal in the 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
-18 This system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 the affiliated companies are able to maintain 22 their . competitive edge.
-Through this transportation system Tampa 23 Electric's affiliated companies are able to move coal by 24 river barges sources in Kentucky, Oklahoma 25 from and rie.
+Tampa Electric formed a water 74 a transportation system for the transport of coal in the 15 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
+This 18 system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 able to maintain their the affiliated companies are 22 ... competitive edge.
+Through this transportation system Tampa 23 Electric's affiliated companies are able to move coal by 24 from sources in Kentucky, Oklahoma and barges river 25

-Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
-These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for These services are performed by TECD transport to Tampa.
+Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Corporation, which operates Transfer the Storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Merico.

-Q. Are Tampa Electric affiliates faced with competition?
+12 Q. Are Tampa Electric affiliates faced with competition?

-Yes, the market for bulk commodity transportation is very Α. competitive.
-Aside from the coal transportation services performed for Tampa Electric, the TECO Transport and Trade currently transport coal anā other bulk affiliates commodities for other customers as well.
+Yes, the market for bulk commodity transportation is very Α. Aside from the coal transportation services competitive. performed for Tampa Electric, the TECO Transport and Trade currently transport coal anā other bulk. affiliates commodities for other customers as well.
 The affiliates anticipate that additional markets for coal will soon develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
 This market is very competitive.